survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 ```

 See [ESLint docs on configuring](http://eslint.org/docs/user-guide/configuring) for more information.

-T> To automatically fix issues pointed out by ESLint, pass `--fix` flag to it.
-Example: `npm run lint:js -- --fix`.

 T> To get most value out of linting tools during development, make sure you have installed related editor plugins.
 This way you can get feedback realtime as you develop and can spot potential issues earlier.